shohei-mochizuki/challenge11-expressjs-easynotetaker/README.md

 # Challenge 11 - Express : Easy Notetaker [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## DESCRIPTION
-This application enables you to create a logo (SVG file) by answering to prompts in command line.
-You can choose the following items in your logo:
+This application enables you to create a list of notes with only a few steps!
+Go to the webpage and input the following information:
-* Characters (up to 3)
-* Color of font
-* Shape (circle, square or triangle)
-* Color of shape
+* Title of the note
+* Contents (texts)<br>
+Save them by clicking the file icon (at top right corner of the page) and delete them by clicking the red bin icon (in the list on the left sideof the page) if you'd like!

 ## TABLE OF CONTENTS
 [INSTALLATION](#installation)<br>